-The Power of a Clear Message
+Utilize the Power of a Clear Message

 Benson introduces the ROCS method as a guide to building this message.
 ROCS stands for Relevant, Outcome-driven, Credibility-boosting, and Specific.
 According to Benson, a lighthouse message isn’t about sounding smart; it’s about being heard, remembered, and trusted.
 The ROCS framework enables professionals to craft messaging that resonates with their audience’s needs, showcases results, and fosters lasting credibility.

-Building Trust in a Post-COVID Coaching Market
+Building Trust in a Post-COVID Market

 Podcast guest appearances have emerged as one of the most effective tools for building trust, allowing providers to share expertise, tell their stories in a conversational setting, and reach new audiences through trusted platforms.
 Strategic collaborations also boost credibility by association and demonstrate a provider’s commitment to continuous learning and thought leadership.